jnozzi/cocoadev.com/markdown/DiscoveringSystemServices.md

 }

-The first comment indicates that the specified service has no menu item label, and the commented out code passes the message (@"General/NSMessage" key refers to a string?)  instead of the menu label.
-The 'else' comment says it would be nice to know if the service is enabled, and we might want to get the object refered to by the @"General/NSSendTypes" key, which is an array holding type names which the service accepts.
+The first comment indicates that the specified service has no menu item label, and the commented out code passes the message (@"NSMessage" key refers to a string?)  instead of the menu label.
+The 'else' comment says it would be nice to know if the service is enabled, and we might want to get the object refered to by the @"NSSendTypes" key, which is an array holding type names which the service accepts.
 Now that I think about it, maybe the service system could be wrapped in a class which makes it easier to access and understand this stuff.
 I just this very minute looked at apple docs "System Services" to find this out, the documentation is a little obtuse, but seems comprehensive...
-General/JeremyJurksztowicz
+JeremyJurksztowicz

 ----

 Hi, I'm back.
 I just whipped this up on a windows notepad clone at work.
 I looked at the online documentation, but since It's quitting time in a few minutes I don't feel like combing through the code now.
 I have become so dependant on syntax coloring.
 How did people do it in black and white?
-There is certainly a better way to do this, but I had fun at work today, so, who cares? -General/JeremyJurksztowicz
+There is certainly a better way to do this, but I had fun at work today, so, who cares? -JeremyJurksztowicz

 // Copyright (C) Jeremy Jurksztowicz, 2008